 Another special feature of a Torch holiday is the daily opportunity for guests to take time to think about their spiritual wellbeing and welfare as well as being refreshed physically and mentally.
 The centre welcomes blind and partially sighted people of all faiths and none; it is a place of peace, prayer, personal retreat and renewal.
 There is a strong Christian ethos which is reflected not only practically in the care offered by all the staff and volunteers, but also in the daily opportunities to take part in the spiritual programme offered.
 A number of Christian speakers lead this aspect of the holidays and all are encouraged to participate.
 A Torch holiday means renewal for body, mind and spirit.

 Some guests may choose to come with sighted companions, who always find they themselves have a very fulfilling holiday too.
 But Gail and the team, many of them volunteers, have all been appropriately trained to give support such as guiding and audio description for blind guests.
-They become “eyes” for the week as well as friends.
+They become “eyes” for the guests as well as friends.

 “. . . a place where I know I will be loved, fed really well by Gail’s wonderful food and also fed well spiritually.” –Lynn